pe1jpd/23cm/README.md

 Hi all,

 from 13 july 2020 I have started to update the version V4.1 from Bas.
+The development environment is AtmelStudio 7.0.
+For more information please visit www.mdtweb.de.

-The first thing what I have done was to implement an LCD with 4 x 20 characters and update the software to use it.
+The first thing what I have done was to implement an LCD with 4 x 20 characters and updated software to use it.

 73 de Werner, DG8WM